Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Mirror Twin Cosmology

 \item Twin recombination happens earlier on increasing $\hat v/v$ or lowering $\Delta \hat N$.
 This is because a twin sector with a higher VEV has higher atomic binding energies causing twin recombination to take place at earlier times.
 On the other hand, a smaller $\Delta\hat N$ leads to a colder twin sector.
 The twin photons in such a sector do not have enough energy to reionize a twin electron that has attached to a nucleus.
 Thus decreasing $\Delta \hat N$ also leads to an earlier recombination.
 Finally, note that the shape of $x_{\hat e}(z)$ is roughly independent of the value of $\hat r$ besides a small overall shift in $z$ (compare the orange and red lines in the figure).

 \item The visibility function in Fig.~\ref{fig.TwinRecVis} mostly behaves like a narrow Gaussian function and peaks towards the end of hydrogen recombination, as expected.
-However, the $(\hat r, \Delta\hat N, \hat v/v) = (0.1, 0.3, 8)$ (cyan-dashed) and $(0.01, 0.3, 3)$ (orange-dotted) cases show some peculiar deviations from this expected behavior.
-In both these cases, the visibility function shows a small peak around \twinHe-recombination.
-It happens because the number density of twin particles in these cases, due to larger $\hat v$ or small \rhat, is quite small.
+However, the $(\hat r, \Delta\hat N, \hat v/v) = (0.004, 0.3, 3)$ (orange-dotted) cases show some peculiar deviations from this expected behavior.
+In this case, the visibility function shows a small peak around \twinHe-recombination.
+It happens because the number density of twin particles in this case, due to small \rhat, is quite small.
 Therefore, when there is a further drop in $ n_{\hat e}$ due to recombination, a fraction of the twin photons decouple.
-This ultimately leads to a small peak in the visibility function during twin helium recombination.\footnote{Note that the opposite of this scenario happens for the $(\hat r, \Delta\hat N, \hat v/v) = (0.5, 0.3, 3)$ case (orange-dashed), where the visibility function peaks after those of $\hat r$ = 0.01 and $\hat r$ = 0.1 (red and dotted orange lines).
+This ultimately leads to a small peak in the visibility function during twin helium recombination.\footnote{Note that the opposite of this scenario happens for the $(\hat r, \Delta\hat N, \hat v/v) = (0.5, 0.3, 3)$ case (orange-dashed), where the visibility function peaks after those of $\hat r$ = 0.004 and $\hat r$ = 0.1 (dotted orange and red lines).
 This is surprising given that $ x_{\hat e}$ drops the earliest among the three (see upper panel).
 This happens because in the model with $\hat r = 0.5$, the number density of ionized twin electrons is so large that $ x_{\hat e}$ has to drop to a significantly smaller value before the twin photons can decouple.} Physically, it means that a fraction of the twin photons actually last scatter the twin electrons that were going to form neutral \twinHe{} atoms.
 Finally, though the evolution of $ x_{\hat e}$ in Fig.~\ref{fig.TwinRecXe} is roughly independent of $\hat r$, the visibility function has broken this degeneracy in $\hat r$.

 \end{itemize} Before concluding this subsection, we want to discuss the temperature of twin baryons, $T_{\hat b}$, which will be useful in computing the evolution of matter perturbations.
 In \CLASS{}, we compute the evolution of $ T_{\hat b}$~\cite{Peebles:1968ja} using